Foreign Trademark Filing

 Trademark law is specific to the country in which the trademark is used.
 For most countries, this means that to get any enforceable trademark protection in that country, you need to also register your trademark with a trademark system enforceable in that country.
 For some countries, you can register your trademark in the country without actually using the trademark in the country but you will need to prove trademark use within three-to-five (3-5) years of the registration.

-Although you can always file for a trademark application in a country at any time, when you file a trademark in the United States, you have the ability to file a trademark into a foreign country that claims priority to the U.S. trademark application, and there may be advantages and fewer barriers to registration than if you wait.
+Although you can always file for a trademark application in a country at any time, when you file a trademark in the United States, you have the ability to file a trademark into a foreign country that claims priority to the U.S. trademark application if you file within six (6) months from the U.S. filing date, and there may be advantages and fewer barriers to registration than if you wait.

 MADRID PROTOCOL Trademark Filings